VitorEmanuelDev/vitoremanueldev/README.md

 **VitorEmanuelDev/vitoremanueldev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!--- 🔭 I’m currently working at Ericsson Inovação as an intern. -->
-- 🌱 I’m currently learning Java and DevOps' tools.
+- 🌱 I’m currently learning Java.
 - 👩🏿‍🤝‍👩🏻 I’m looking to collaborate on projects and hackatons.
 - 🤔 I’m looking for help with Systems Design.
 - 💬 Ask me about anything.